-We will inform you through the web management page if there's any update firmware available for your router.
+We will inform you through the web management page if there's any new firmware available for your router.
 Also, the latest firmware will be released at the TP-Link official website www.tp-link.com, and you can download it from the Support page for free.

-- Make sure you remove all attached USB devices from the router before the firmware upgrade to prevent data loss. - Backup your router configuration before firmware upgrade. - · Do NOT turn off the router during the firmware upgrade.
+- · Back up your router's configurations before firmware update. - Do NOT turn off the router during the firmware update.